janine-holanda/janine-oliveira-capstone-edothub/README.md

 ## Roadmap

 #### October 15: Design Phase
-- Choose a color palette.
+- Choose a color palette - Check
-- Select typography for the application.
+- Select typography for the application - Check
 - Create mockups for the main pages (Home Page, Event List Page, Event Details Page, Create an Order Page).

 #### October 16: Initial Setup and Basic Functionality
-- Set up the project repository and initial React application.
+- Set up the project repository and initial React application - Check
 - Design and set up the initial JSON data structure and initial server set up.
 - Implement the Home Page with role selection.